nodejs/node/doc/api/n-api.md

 - `napi_number_expected` if a non-number `napi_value` is passed in

 ##### Description
-This API returns the C++ double primitive equivalent of the given JavaScript Number.
+This API returns the C double primitive equivalent of the given JavaScript Number.